Ocean-Social-Media-App/Frontend/README.md

   - Nav Bar comp
   - Filter by person
   - (Reuse Create Post Comp to display post?)
-  - main Feed (Shows everyone's post)
+  - main Feed (Shows friends post)
     - Only show 20 post and load more as needed
 - **Create Post**
-  - Nav Bar comp??
   - Add image
+  - Add youtube url
-   - Text- when we create the post
+  - Like post
-  - Like it
+  - Comment
+    - users can reply to comments

+- **Follow User/ Following Information**
+  - Follow button on explore page and user page
-  - comment on (Optional)
+  - Can view users following info on profile page

+- **Bookmarks Page**
+  - Users can bookmark posts
+  - Users can view their bookmarked posts on Bookmarks page

+- **Notifications**
+  - Users can view their notification
+  - These are loaded any time the toggle buttons are hit